Hsb511/FizzBuzzApp/README.md

 # Technical stack

-The app follows an MVVM clean architecture (at least presentation and domain layers).
+The app follows an MVVM clean architecture with 3 main layers : UI (presentation), domain and data.

 The main libraries used in this app are:
 - **[Jetpack compose](https://developer.android.com/jetpack/compose)** (version 1.2.0-beta03): I chose compose to put into practice the theoritical learning I recently had.
 It also made it easy to write maintainable code and an intuitive UI that follows material guidelines.